TracePass

 What we don't support (yet)

-OAuth 2.0 client-credentials, scoped sub-keys, and IP allow-listing are all on the roadmap but not shipped.
-If you need any of them today, mint a new API key per integration so you can revoke at the integration level — that's the workaround.
+The OAuth client-credentials grant (machine identity with no user) and IP allow-listing are on the roadmap but not shipped.
+For pure server-to-server access today, use an API key — mint one per integration so you can revoke at the integration level.